5 things you should know about the waiver of premium rider

 Fortunately, the waiver of premium for disability is fairly affordable for most policyholders from month to month.
-On a term life insurance policy, the rider might cost between 15 and 25 percent of your monthly premium.
+On a term life insurance policy, the rider might cost between roughly 15% and 25% of your monthly insurance premium.

-For example, if you’re a healthy 30-year-old woman buying a 20-year, $500,000 policy, coverage would start at about $18 per month.
-Therefore, if the rider is available in your state, adding a waiver of premium rider would likely be an additional $2 to $5 per month.
+For example, if you’re a healthy 35-year-old man buying a 20-year, $500,000 policy, coverage would start at about $20.72 per month.
+Therefore, if the rider is available in your state, adding a waiver of premium rider would approximately cost an additional $3 per month.

-It is important to remember that insurers consider your age, health history, occupation, and activities when determining the appropriate cost for coverage and riders.
+It is important to remember that your insurer will consider your age, health history, occupation, and activities when determining the appropriate cost for coverage and life insurance riders.

 5. Is the waiver of premium rider worth it?